 And I think particularly if you’re in an area where you’ve got a declining demand for the services, that is definitely a conversation that has to be had at some stage.

-So this diagram, I’ve had a bit of feedback now since I presented that back in June, and from some very senior people in the industry and there’s a general agreement that that’s a fairly good description of what asset management is about.
+So this diagram, I’ve had a bit of feedback now since I presented that back in June, and from some very senior people in the industry and there’s a general agreement that ’s a fairly good description of what infrastructure asset management is about.